fiinix/fiinix.github.io/_posts/2011/06/2011-06-19-i-had-a-b-day.md

 ---
 For those of you that didn't know.. **my birthday was three days ago**.
 So why not blog about it when it was more relevant?
 As it turns out.. the older you get the less significant your birthdays become.
 I sort of forgot to mention it.. also I was super-busy at the time.
 But yeah, I have now had my 21st birthday for the sixth time.
 I mostly spent it with my family, eating tortillas and just generally chilling whilst my awesome wife gave me the gift of time.. time to do nothing.
 When you have a three-year old, that is actually something you value.
 I also went for a beer with the Godfather and his non-married romantically linked non-cohabitant.
 All in all, very nice and relaxed.. just the way I like it.

 So.. about my birthday..
-I wonder if it's noticeable that I have been [kind of](http://fiinixdesign.blogspot.com/2011/05/unvenomous-snakes.html) [obsessed](http://fiinixdesign.blogspot.com/2011/05/nine-days-later.html) [with coffee](http://fiinixdesign.blogspot.com/2011/05/detox-part-deux.html) [lately](http://fiinixdesign.blogspot.com/2011/06/coffees-of-world-pv.html) [?](http://fiinixdesign.blogspot.com/2011/06/coffees-of-world-part-one.html)
+I wonder if it's noticeable that I have been kind of obsessed with coffee lately?

 The missus gave me a random wooden box (amongst other things, pictured below..) that is clearly meant to house ground coffee or whole beans, but as anyone more knowledgeable with coffee knows, I won't be storing anything like that in there.
 Because it's a non-airtight wooden box.
 But I will think of something to have in it.